chelmi98/textReplace/README.md

 ###Adding words
 To add a word to the list, just put the word to replace in first, then the word to replace it with.
 For example, to turn `Pope` to `Pimp` just input them into the respective boxes, click `Add`, then refresh any pages.

 Please note that all entries are case sensitive, so `Cat` is not the same as `cat`.
 Also it will replace words even if they are part of a larger word.
-For instance the rule `work - twerk` will still change `working` to `twerking`.
+For instance the rule `'work' - 'twerk'` will still change `working` to `twerking`.
 If you want to prevent this, add spaces before and after your word.

 ###Deleting words
 To remove a word, first look in the list.
 For our example lets say it looks like the following.
 ```
-Pope - Pimp
+'Pope' - 'Pimp'
-Car - Cat
+'Car' - 'Cat'
-Space - Spaaaaaaaace
+'Space' - 'Spaaaaaaaace'
 ```
-To delete a conversion, type the original word in the box and press `Delete word`.
+To delete a conversion, type the original word in the box and press `Delete`.
 If we input `Pope`, our list will now look like this:
 ```
-Car - Cat
+'Car' - 'Cat'
-Space - Spaaaaaaaace
+'Space' - 'Spaaaaaaaace'
 ```